yangzai/zio-config/functional_scala_2020.md

 ```

+^ Configuration Management can be as easy as grabbing a set of key-value pairs as string
+from any source.
+But it depends on what exactly you are doing with these config.
+From the perspecitve of developing a configuration driven application, something that you
+probably expose to the users that they fill in these configs, it gets complicated when you
+try and answer a few important questions.

 ---

 ## Here are the questions ?

 * Is your config typesafe?
-(More of, is your program typsafe?)
 * How do you accumulate the errors?
 * How do you document your config?
 * How do you set an example of your config for users?

+^ Goes back to the question of how logically consistent your application is.
+ Config retrieval is starting point of your application.
+It's much better to bring that
+ consistency as early as possible.
+Isn't it muuch better if the types says the list is always of
+ the size greater than 2 than checking it at every point, or forgetitng to check it at every point
+ leading to bugs?
+ when you try and form a typesafe config from some information lying outside, there are chances
+ that it can fail.
+Do you fail early or do you give a complete report of what needs to be done?
+ How do you actually document this config?
+Do we do that manually?
+Probably for the most time yes.
+ And that documentation can quickly become old in a few days of time.
+Do you expect the user to read this big doc (automated or manual) to actually write a config.
+The answer
+ should be No.

 ---
-## Continuing these questions
+## and more..

-* How do you represent multiple sources in your config?
+* How do you manage multiple sources in your config?
-* How do you prioritise sources?
+* How do you prioritise these sources?
-* How do you test these config without heavy weight sources?
+* How do you test the config logic when the source is a heavy weight?

----
-## And a few advanced questions?

-* How do you validate your config parameters?
-* And how to statically represent the validated config?
-* How do you write the config back to the source if needed?
+* In case you want to write the config back ?..

+We will cover these and a lot more..

 ---